openfort-xyz/openfort-contracts/contracts/core/recoverable/README.md

 Anyone can:
  - When a guardian has been proposed for enough time (`securityPeriod`), confirm its proposal.
  - When a guardian has been revoked for enough time (`securityPeriod`), confirm its revocation.
- - When in recovery mode, submit the list of needed signatures (from half of the gaurdians) to complete the recovery of the account.
+ - When in recovery mode, submit the list of needed signatures (from half of the guardians) to complete the recovery of the account.

 ## More Information